cdanewschool/ehr-designer/README.md

 Installation
 ============
 The following steps use the homebrew package manager for OSX.
-If you are on a PC, replace the `brew` command with the equivalent for your pacakge manager.
+If you are on a PC, replace the `brew` command with the equivalent for your package manager.

 Install [mongo](http://www.mongodb.org/), [npm](https://www.npmjs.org/) and [PhantomJS](http://phantomjs.org/) (used by node-webshot for project snapshotting).
 If you have `mongo` and `npm` installed (more comon than `phantomjs`), go ahead and skip them: